KanzaFatima/osticket-prereqs/README.md

 <img src="https://i.imgur.com/h4JSwCL.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now you can login with your user name and password that you created while setting up your admin user.
-In my case it is kanza with Password1.
+Now you can login with your username and password.
+In my case it is kanza and Password1.
 </p>
 <br />